arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 - [Truesense Android demo](https://github.com/Truesense-it/TSUwbDemo-Android)
 - [NXP Android demo](https://github.com/nxp-uwb/UWBJetpackExample)

-***<strong>Important note for Android devices:</strong> If Developer Options is currently enabled on your Android device, please ensure all radio-related options remain at their default settings.
+***__Important note for Android devices:__ If Developer Options is currently enabled on your Android device, please ensure all radio-related options remain at their default settings.
 We recommend keeping Developer Options disabled for optimal UWB functionality.
 If you previously enabled it, consider disabling it for the most stable device operation.***

 Install one of these apps on your smartphone and follow these steps: